 Even if you’re going to enroll in the same plan you had last year, health insurance plans aren’t the same every year.
 Coverage amounts can change, and monthly prices can increase by seemingly random amounts — especially if you’re receiving premium subsidies and the changes in the subsidy amount differ from the changes in your plan’s pre-subsidy premium.
 And the highest allowable out-of-pocket maximums increase each year by several hundred dollars, which means your deductible and out-of-pocket maximum might increase even if the rest of your plan stays the same.

 5. New Options Are Very Competitive

 Government fights over the fate of Obamacare have turned the market upside-down.
 In many states, generous gold-level plans now cost less than silver-level plans.
-A new, potentially free option known as the expanded bronze plan has also entered the mix.
-Insurance price hikes mean that subsidies can make a difference if applied to the right plan.
+A new, potentially free (depending on your income) option known as the expanded bronze plan has also entered the mix.

 6. Changes Could Be A Surprise